abdalla980/OneLie/README.md

 Players vote on who they think lied

-The liar is revealed
+The truth is revealed

-Special rules or consequences may apply
+Special rules can modify how rounds behave

-Next round begins
+Repeat for as many rounds as the group wants

-Supports 3–10 players.
+👥 Players: 3–10
+📍 Setting: Same room, same phone
+📴 Internet: Not required

+🧠 Game Design Principles

+Zero friction
+Start playing in seconds.
+No accounts, no tutorials.

+Psychological tension over mechanics
+Body language, hesitation, and confidence matter more than rules.

+Short rounds, high replayability
+Easy to say “just one more round.”

+Offline-first by design
+Built for parties, trips, cafés, and living rooms.

-Core Features
+🧩 Core Features

-🎲 Random role assignment (liar / truth-teller)
+🎲 Random liar assignment

+🧑‍🤝‍🧑 Single-device, pass-the-phone gameplay

+🗂️ Large question database (600+ questions)

-🧠 Social deduction gameplay
+🧠 Social deduction & bluffing mechanics

-🗂️ Multiple question categories

-🔁 High replayability with large question pool

-📴 Fully offline (no internet required)
+📴 Fully offline

-📱 Single-device, pass-the-phone design

-🌙 Dark-mode friendly UI for low-light environments
+🌙 Dark-mode friendly UI

-🧩 Optional advanced rule modes:
+⚙️ Optional advanced rules:

 Silent rounds

 Delayed reveals

-Persistent liar consequences
+Persistent consequences for liars

-Game Design Principles

-Zero friction
-No sign-ups, no setup, no explanations longer than a few seconds.

-Real social interaction first
-The phone supports the game — it doesn’t replace the players.

-Short rounds, strong tension
-Each round should feel fast, uncomfortable (in a fun way), and memorable.

-Offline by design
-Built for rooms, not servers.

-Question Categories
+🗂️ Question Categories

-The game uses a large, curated JSON-based question system.
+All questions are stored locally in a JSON file for easy iteration and expansion.

-Current categories include:
+Current Categories

 Personal
-Travel, experiences, preferences, goals (safe, not invasive)
+Experiences, travel, preferences, memories (intentionally not invasive or uncomfortable)

 Football
-Modern football questions focused on:
+Modern football questions with a focus on:

 Premier League